 The Harvard Environmental Law Review seeks to publish innovative, original scholarship that makes a significant contribution to the field of environmental law.
 We accept submissions for a variety of print opportunities.
 The opportunities to be published in our journal are detailed below.
-Submissions are currently closed and will reopen in 2020.
+Submissions are currently open for Articles for Volume 45.

 Full-Length Academic Articles